AdobeDocs/marketo.es-ES/help/marketo/product-docs/crm-sync/salesforce-sync/sfdc-sync-details/sfdc-sync-custom-object-sync.md

    ![](assets/image2015-4-22-10-3a45-3a18.png)

-1. Arrastre el objeto personalizado que desee sincronizar al lienzo.
+1. Arrastre el objeto personalizado que desea sincronizar en el lienzo.

    ![](assets/image2015-4-22-10-3a45-3a30.png)